pydata/xarray/doc/roadmap.rst

 -  Whole netCDF files containing multiple groups.
 -  Comparison of output from many similar models (such as in the IPCC's Coupled Model Intercomparison Projects)

-A new tree-like data structure which is essentially a structured hierarchical collection of Datasets could represent these cases, and would instead map to multiple netCDF groups (see :issue:`4118`).
+A new tree-like data structure, ``xarray.DataTree``, which is essentially a structured hierarchical collection of Datasets, represents these cases and instead maps to multiple netCDF groups (see :issue:`4118`).

-Currently there are several libraries which have wrapped xarray in order to build domain-specific data structures (e.g. `xarray-multiscale <https://github.com/JaneliaSciComp/xarray-multiscale>`__.), but a general ``xarray.DataTree`` object obviates the need for these and] consolidates effort in a single domain-agnostic tool, much as xarray has already achieved.
+Currently there are several libraries which have wrapped xarray in order to build domain-specific data structures (e.g. `xarray-multiscale <https://github.com/JaneliaSciComp/xarray-multiscale>`__.), but the general ``xarray.DataTree`` object obviates the need for these and consolidates effort in a single domain-agnostic tool, much as xarray has already achieved.

 Labeled array without coordinates